ctkdev/rapCom/README.md

 isn't realistic, but adding a SHA/md5 codec and passing the password through it before insertion and during login wouldn't be too difficult.

-For bonus points and convenience, I .gitignore-d class files.
+For bonus points and convenience, I `.gitignore`-d class files.